 Stay informed by subscribing to the Office of Road Safety newsletter.

 In Australia’s federal system, government responsibilities for road safety vary across jurisdictions.

 The Australian Government is responsible for regulating safety standards for new vehicles, and for allocating infrastructure resources, including for safety, across the national highway and local road networks.

 State and territory governments are responsible for funding, planning, designing and operating the road network; managing vehicle registration and driver licensing systems; and regulating and enforcing road user behaviour.

 Local governments have responsibilities for funding, planning, designing and operating the road networks in their local areas.

-As well as the Office of Road Safety, the Department of Infrastructure, Transport, Cities and Regional Development has a range of functions that support the Australian Government"s role in road safety.
-These include: administering vehicle safety standards for new vehicles, administering the National Black Spot Program and other road funding and producing national road safety statistics.
+In addition to the work of the Office of Road Safety, the Department of Infrastructure, Transport, Regional Development and Communications performs a range of functions that support the Australian Government’s role in road safety.
+These include administering vehicle safety standards for new vehicles, administering the National Black Spot Program and other road safety funding and producing national road safety statistics.

 Road safety data